mbabynames search ✿

 Fox James

-Fox carries the meaning "noble and strong" while James brings "supplanter".
+Fox carries the meaning "fox" while James brings "supplanter".
 Said together, Fox James has both weight and warmth.
 The longer James (2 syllables) builds on the shorter Fox, giving the name forward momentum.

 Fox William

-Fox carries the meaning "noble and strong" while William brings "resolute protector".
+Fox carries the meaning "fox" while William brings "resolute protector".
 Said together, Fox William has both weight and warmth.
 The longer William (2 syllables) builds on the shorter Fox, giving the name forward momentum.

 Fox Michael